Using certificates with TPM-protected private keys

 1. Go to Configuration > Notifications > Logs – Syslog - IPFIX, Syslog tab.

-3. In the profile details, select the signing certification authority and the desired certificates in the relevant fields.
+5. In the Client certificate field, select the certificate that the SNS firewall will need to present in order to authenticate on the Syslog server.
 The icon indicates certificates with a TPM-protected private key.